onlime/bexio-api-client/README.md

-# bexio API PHP Client
+# Bexio API PHP Client

 The bexio API Client Library enables you to work with the bexio API.
 This is an early version and is still in development.